 If the cancer does return after the original treatment, it is called recurrent cancer.
-It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).
+It may come back in the same place, called a local recurrence, nearby, called a regional recurrence, or in another place, called a distant recurrence.
 The risk of recurrence depends on several factors, including the type of penile cancer and how much the cancer has grown and spread.

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
+When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the cancer’s stage and grade have changed.
 After testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the therapies described above (such as surgery, radiation therapy, and chemotherapy) but may be used in a different combination or given at a different pace.
+Often the treatment plan will include the therapies described above such as surgery, radiation therapy, and chemotherapy, but they may be used in a different combination or given at a different pace.
 Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.

 People with recurrent cancer often experience emotions such as despair, disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence .

 If treatment fails

 Recovery from cancer is not always possible.
 If the cancer is metastatic or if treatment is not successful, the disease may be called advanced or terminal cancer.